techandsoftware/teletext/README.md

 Sets the text font. `font` is a string, which can be a string corresponding to a CSS [font family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family) or a couple of special values.

 Special values are:
-* `Bedstead` - this is a built in font emulating the mode 7 character generator on a BBC Micro.
+* `Bedstead` - a font emulating the mode 7 character generator on a BBC Micro, by bjh21.
 [Source](https://bjh21.me.uk/bedstead/)
-* `Unscii` - a blocky retro-computing font.
+* `Unscii` - a blocky retro-computing font by Viznut.
 [Source](http://pelulamu.net/unscii/)
 * `native` - uses the native font specific to your operating system.
 The actual font used depends on your system.
 Sourced from [bootstrap 4's native font stack](https://getbootstrap.com/docs/4.1/content/reboot/#native-font-stack).

 Normal values include `serif`, `sans-serif`, `monospace` and specific font family names of the sort you'd use in a CSS stylesheet, which might be browser- or OS-specific.
 Your containing HTML page can supply its own font family (using Google Fonts, for example) and then refer to it here.
 Even though the teletext layout is grid-based, you can use a proportional font and the grid is maintained.